BenchMine. Powered by OnlyBoth

 Profile

-San Francisco County, California is in California, is in the Western states, is urban high-performing, is worse than the nationwide crime averages in each of homicides, property crime, and violent crime, is worse than the nationwide household averages in each of homeownership, overcrowding, and housing costs, is better than the nationwide household averages in each of household income, internet access, and home heating, is better than the nationwide employment averages in each of labor-force participation, civilian unemployment, job variety, job proximity, and new-business growth rate, is worse than the nationwide public-safety averages in both airborne cancer risk and air quality, is better than the nationwide public-safety averages in each of traffic fatalities, drinking water, toxic-chemical exposure, and flood hazard, is better than the nationwide adult-disease averages in each of obesity, diabetes, heart disease, and cancer, and is worse than the nationwide black/hispanic disparity averages in each of college education, income, poverty, pollution exposure, and premature death.
+Sussex County, Delaware is in Delaware, is on the East Coast, in the Southern states, is urban high-performing, is worse than the nationwide crime averages in both property crime and violent crime, is better than the nationwide household averages in each of household income, homeownership, overcrowding, and internet access, is better than the nationwide employment averages in each of civilian unemployment, job variety, and new-business growth rate, is worse than the nationwide adult-disease averages in each of diabetes, heart disease, and cancer, is better than the nationwide public-safety averages in each of traffic fatalities, drinking water, airborne cancer risk, air quality, and toxic-chemical exposure, and is worse than the nationwide black/hispanic disparity averages in each of college education, poverty, and premature death.

 Numeric values: